+are easily two of the most popular course choices of Commerce students in India.
+Both of these courses offer excellent career prospects and are included in the list of courses that have some of the most lucrative salary packages associated with them.
+A CA course can not only be taken up after Class 12th but also after graduation in India instead of postgraduation course.
 Due to the similarities between CA and MBA Finance courses, they mostly attract students from a background in commerce or finance.
 This leads to many students being confused about which is the better course option for them.

-CA vs MBA Finance: Overview
+CA vs MBA Finance Overview

+CA and MBA Finance are very different courses in many ways but they have similarities in syllabus and areas of study.
 Here is a quick overview of the comparison between CA and MBA courses in India.

 Factor | CA | MBA Finance |